New York to Rome · the overnight

 On the New York to Rome flight, the cabin dinner is part of the rhythm, not an obstacle.
 Eight hours is long enough that the meal lines up with Rome dinnertime by your body’s reckoning.
 Eat it, then settle for sleep when the lights dim.
 Mask, headphones, eyes closed.
 Wake to a light breakfast and Italian morning.

-Plan your New York to Rome flight
+Map out your New York to Rome flight.

 Tell us your flight.
-We’ll walk you through.
+We’ll draw you a path.

 Common questions